 Motorcycles are an exhilarating form of transportation.
 Feeling the wind on your skin as you cruise the roads is relaxing and exciting.
-Motorcycles also provide economic benefits.
-They are cheaper and more fuel-efficient than larger vehicles.
+Motorcycles also provide economic benefits; being cheaper and more fuel-efficient than larger vehicles.
 Unfortunately, motorcycles can also be dangerous.
 That’s especially true when other motorists fail to respect the rules of the road.

 For a free consultation with our Atlanta motorcycle accident attorneys, call us at (800) 860-8021 or use our online form.

 Motorcycle riders are more likely than other motorists to be injured or killed in crashes.
 Motorcycles lack the safety features and structural protection that other vehicles have.
-Automobile drivers have their car to protect them.
+Automobile drivers are protected in a crash by the body of their car and numerous safety features.
 Bikers have only their defensive driving skills and any safety gear that they choose to wear for protection.

 The most recent stats from the Governor’s Office for Highway Safety show that 12% of the people killed in motor vehicle crashes in our state are motorcycle riders.
 In the reported year, 177 motorcyclists died in crashes—the most motorcycle fatalities in the state in 15 years.